RESOLVING MURRAY DARLING BASIN WATER ISSUES

 The presentation proposes:

-(a) national recognition that environmental water problems in the Lower Murray, are primarily due to infrastructure in South Australia (the ‘Murray barrages’ and ‘drainages’ to the Coorong’s southeast);
+(a) national recognition that environmental water problems in the Lower Murray, are primarily due to infrastructure in South Australia (the ‘Murray barrages’ below Lake Alexandrina and the ‘drainages’ to the Coorong’s southeast);

 This issue should be addressed in advance of the Commonwealth’s review of the Murray Darling Basin Plan which is currently scheduled for 2026.